Molodo (river)

 The Molodo (Молодо, Муолада, Muolada) is a river in Bulunsky District, Sakha Republic, Russia.
 It is a major left tributary of the Lena.
 The Molodo is 556 km long, and the area of its basin 26900 km2.

 The banks of the Molodo are not inhabited.
 River sediments contain alluvial gold and diamonds.

 Geography

 The Molodo originates at the confluence of the Molodo-Khangas-Anabyla and the Molodo-Unga-Anabyla in the Central Siberian Plateau, western part of Bulunsky District.
-From the source it flows southwest, subsequently south, and accepts the Khastakh from the left.
+From the source it flows generally south, and accepts the Khastakh from the left.
 Downstream of the mouth of the Khastakh the Molodo turns east, accepts the Daldyn from the left and turns southeast.
-Below the mouth of the Syungyude the Molodo turns northwest, accepts the Muogdan from the left and turns right.
+Below the mouth of the Syungyude the Molodo turns northeast, accepts the Muogdan from the left and turns right.
 The mouth of the Molodo is 413 km upstream of the mouth of the Lena.

 The drainage basin of the Molodo includes the southwestern part of Bulunsky District and the northwestern part of Zhigansky District.